ZEN-universe/ZEN-garden/docs/files/zen_garden_in_detail/configurations.rst

 output files.
 The parameters of the optimization problem can be saved by selecting ``save_parameters=True``.
 If you only want to save specific parameters, you can specify them in the ``selected_saved_parameters`` list.
-The same applies to the variables, which can be specified in the ``selected_saved_variables`` list.
+The same applies to the variables and duals, which can be specified in the ``selected_saved_variables`` and ``selected_saved_duals`` lists, respectively.
+The name of the duals corresponds to the name of the constraints.

 .. note::

-    Non-selected parameters and variables are not saved.
-We recommend to only use the option to skip saving parameters and variables if you are sure that you do not need them.
+    Non-selected parameters, variables, and duals are not saved.
+We recommend to only use the option to skip saving parameters, variables, and duals if you are sure that you do not need them.
 The visualization platform may not work properly if you do not save the parameters and variables.